 Continuity also means passing the farm on to the next generation.
 A prenuptial agreement can include provisions for this, such as a death clause, which can ensure that the farm passes through the estate, and doesn’t go automatically to the spouse.
 It essentially cuts the spouse out of inheriting any separate property in death, so if you want your farm to go to someone other than your spouse, a death clause may be the way to go.

-Preventing future conflicts over asset division
+Preventing future marital conflicts over asset division

 Creating a prenup for farm property can help prevent future conflicts over asset division with a future ex-spouse.
 With a prenup in place, you’re taking a proactive step to establish clear guidelines and expectations for how your farm’s assets will be distributed if a divorce, or even death happens.
 By tackling these matters head-on, farmers can minimize potential disputes, reduce emotional turmoil, and protect their precious farm assets.

 The prenup lays it all out for you—how your farm’s assets, income, and debt will be handled–it’s like having a treasure map that specifies who gets what.
-This comes in handy, especially when one spouse brought a farming business into the marriage or when multiple generations have their fingers in the farm’s pie.
+This comes in handy, especially when one spouse brings a farming business into the marriage or when multiple generations have their fingers in the farm’s pie.

 Prenup considerations for farmers